Direct taxes San Marino offers a competitive tax regime.

 Ordinary Corporate Income Tax is equal to 17% of taxable income.

-However, new business activities run in the form of sole proprietorship or self-employment, whose owners have not carried out in San Marino, in the twelve months before the submission of the request, an economic activity similar to that for which access to the benefit is requested, are entitled to a tax exemption equal to 50% of the ordinary taxation for the first 5 years of operation, which reduces taxation to 8.5% of income..
+However, new business activities run in the form of individual undertaking or self-employment, whose owners have not carried out in San Marino, in the twelve months before the submission of the request, an economic activity similar to that for which access to the benefit is requested, are entitled to a tax exemption equal to 50% of the ordinary taxation for the first 5 years of operation, which reduces taxation to 8.5% of income..

 Moreover, new business activities benefit from exemption from payment of the annual licence fee and from the renewal fee for the following three years of operation.